Choosing the right food for your senior cat

 • Cats with diabetes may benefit from a diet high in fat, protein and fibre and low in quick-release carbohydrates

-• Cats with inflammatory bowel disease (IBD) and colitis will benefit from diets which have highly digestible sources of protein, fat, and carbohydrates.
+• Cats with inflammatory bowel disease (IBD) and colitis will benefit from diets with highly digestible sources of protein, fat, and carbohydrates.

-• Cats with heart disease may require a special diet with decreased amounts of sodium and increased amounts of taurine.
+• Cats with heart disease may require a special diet with lower sodium and a higher proportion of taurine.

 • Cats with chronic kidney failure should be on diets with highly digestible protein.
 This means there are fewer products to break down that the kidneys are responsible for eliminating in the urine.